Concentrated Solar Power

 Impacts of increased adoption of concentrated solar from 2020 to 2050 were generated based on two growth scenarios.
 These were assessed in comparison with a Reference Scenario, in which the solution’s market share was fixed at the current levels.

-- Scenario 1: This scenario is based on the evaluation of yearly averages of five optimistic scenarios: IEA (2017) Energy Technology Perspectives 2DS and B2DS scenarios; IEA (2018) World Energy Outlook SDS; Advanced Scenario from the Greenpeace Solar Thermal Electricity Global Outlook 2016 (Greenpeace et al., 2016).
+- Scenario 1: This scenario is based on the evaluation of yearly averages of four optimistic scenarios: IEA (2017) Energy Technology Perspectives 2DS and B2DS scenarios; IEA (2018) World Energy Outlook SDS; Advanced Scenario from the Greenpeace Solar Thermal Electricity Global Outlook 2016 (Greenpeace et al., 2016).
 It follows a medium growth trajectory.

 - Scenario 2: The scenario projects a 100 percent adoption of non-fossil-fuel-based technologies in 2050.
 For this solution the adoption scenario follows a high growth trajectory derived from the above-mentioned model’s scenario results used in Scenario 1.